mixxxdj/manual/source/chapters/advanced_topics.rst

 ==========================================

 Mixxx comes with a set of :ref:`native effects <djing-with-effects>`.
-Additinally, using the :ref:`external mixer mode <configuration-mixer-mode>` you can route each deck directly to 3rd party effect hosts.
+Additionally, using the :ref:`external mixer mode <configuration-mixer-mode>` you can route each deck directly to 3rd party effect hosts.

-The following examples are only intended to encourage experimentation, they are no definitive guidance.
+The following examples are only intended to encourage experimentation, they are not definitive guidance.

 Effects via AU Lab on Mac OS X
 -------------------------------